rafaelrozon/rafaelrozon/content/blog/react-providers/index.md

 }
 ```

-The AppProvider component centralizes all global providers of the app and takes props needed for any of them because we should be able to pass different values in other contexts.
-Now if we want to have all the providers available in Storybook, for example, we could do this:
+The AppProvider component centralizes all global providers of the app and takes props needed for any of them because we should pass different values in other contexts.
+Now, if we want to have all the providers available in Storybook, for example, we could do this:

 ```jsx
 // file: SomeComponent.stories.js
 export default {
   component: SomeComponent,
   decorators: [